leopku/discourse-compose/README.md

 ## How to configure environment variables?

-1. copy `env.example` to `.env`
+1. Copy `env.example` to `.env`
-2. modify or add any environment variables as you want
+2. Modify or add any environment variables as you want

 ## What is mail container?